no-apologizes/tensor/README.md

 A Machine Learning Engine/Library optimized for Zen 3[^1] cache lines.
 Full pipeline allowing for MLP and CNN neural networks.
+Counting *.h and *c files, there are 817 lines of code

 AI was used for pseudo code generation, research, and light debugging[^2].
 Research verified with sources such as academic papers and unclear topics were decided upon the most agreed method.